MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-monitor-alerts-v0.md

 **`ResourceName`** - **Resource name**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the name of the Azure resource where you want to configure an alert.
+Selects the name of the Azure resource where you want to configure an alert.
 <!-- :::editable-content-end::: -->
 <br>